NeuraLegion/sectester-net/src/SecTester.Repeater/README.md

 }
 ```

-> We are going to provide `RequestRunner` implementations for both HTTP and WS protocols soon.
+Package contains `RequestRunner` implementations for both HTTP and WS protocols.

 To support other protocol new class implementation of `RequestRunner` should be registered in the IoC container: